 There are several galaxies appearing in the vicinity of Diphda.
 The bright spiral NGC 247 (mag.
 9.9) lies at a distance of 11.1 million light years and is a member of the Sculptor Group.

 The barred spiral NGC 175 is a bit fainter at magnitude 12.9, and the late spiral PGC 2526 is considerably fainter and appears the closest to the star.

 Diphda is located in the constellation Cetus.
-Representing the sea monster killed by Perseus to save Andromeda, Cetus is the fourth largest constellation in the sky.
+Representing the sea monster in the myth of Andromeda, Cetus is the fourth largest constellation in the sky.
 It is only smaller than Hydra, Virgo and Ursa Major.
 It stretches across 1,231 square degrees of the sky.
 Even though it is large, Cetus is not particularly prominent, as it contains only two stars brighter than magnitude 3.00: Diphda and Menkar.

 Like other constellations associated with figures from Greek mythology, Cetus was first listed by the astronomer Ptolemy of Alexandria in the 2nd century CE and is one of the 48 Greek constellations.
 It belongs to the Perseus family of constellations, along with Perseus, Andromeda, Cepheus, Cassiopeia, and Pegasus.

 Cetus contains a number of notable stars and deep sky objects.
 It is home to Mira (Omicron Ceti), one of the best-known variable stars in the sky, Tau Ceti, the nearest Sun-like star (single G-type star) to Earth, which hosts five candidate planets, and UV Ceti, a prototype for a class of flare stars.